Payer Space: BCBS Medicare Advantage

 • BCBS Medicare Advantage always requires prior authorization for all services.

 • Uses G codes.
-See table in Appendix B.
+See table in Appendix A.

 • Submit authorization requests on Availity.com